PDT42/bachelor-quality-testing-inloom/example_data/readme.md

 # Example Data Directory

-This is an directory, intended to store example data.
+This is a directory, intended to store example data.